jlacar/golang-learn/life/field-defs/README.md

 ### General line format

-A line in the field definition file can have two general forms:
+A line in the field definition file can have the following forms:

     # comment

+    NN: ... cell configuration ...

-    XX: ... cell configuration ...
+    ++: ... cell configuration ...

+    >>:NN

-In the example above, the first line is a comment line.
+The first form is a comment line.

-The XX at the start of the second line denotes a notation that can be one of ">>", "++", or a number.
-These notations are described in detail below.
+The second form is a cell configuration line with an absolute row.

-The cell configuration part of the line is whatever comes after the ":" separator.
+The third form is a cell configuration line with a relative row.

+The fourth form is a column offset setting line.

+Cell configurations are determined by whatever comes after the ":" separator in the second and third forms.
+Any non-space characters can be used to denote live cells.
+Spaces are used to denote dead cells and need only be included to offset live cells from the leftmost column.

-Any non-space characters are considered to be live cells.
-Any spaces are dead cells.
-The column positions of the cells are determined by their relative position from the colon separator.
+The column offsets of the cells are determined by their relative position from the colon separator.
 The first position after the colon is column 0 by default.
-This can be changed by using the column offset notation.
+The column offset can be changed by using a column offset setting line.

 Here is a full example of a configuration for Gosper's Glider Gun: